umisyam/DataViz-of-Delicious-Tags/README.md

 * Download .zip file or close .git repository
 * Open Terminal
 * Navigate to the directory
-	`cd ~/code/path/to/DataViz-of-Delicious-Tags`
+	`cd ~/insert/your/own/path/to/DataViz-of-Delicious-Tags`
 * Start a webserver locally.
-If you are on Linux/Mac, just use Python's built-in webserver:
+If you are on Linux/Mac, you can just use Python's built-in webserver:
 	`python -m SimpleHTTPServer 8000`
 * Open your browser and type: `http://localhost:8000/`